-If you have a concern about another specific birth defect, you may be able to have your baby tested for it.
-Talk to your health care provider about this before the baby is born.
+Parents who have concerns about another specific birth defect might be able to have their baby tested for it.
+They should talk to their health care provider about it before the baby is born.

 |Maternal and Child Health Bureau This U.S. government agency is charged with promoting and improving the health of mothers and children.|